-As LGBTQ identified people we have lots to celebrate as our population has made tremendous gains in recognition and rights in the recent past.
-Still LGBTQ identified older adults have special concerns that may not impact other aging individuals.
+As LGBTQ identified people, we have lots to celebrate as our population has made tremendous gains in recognition and rights in the recent past.
+Still, when it comes LGBTQ health, LGBTQ-identified older adults have special concerns that may not impact other aging individuals.
 Facing these issues head on is the best way to deal with them and make sure we can stay prideful and healthy for many years to come.

 Access to health care